vsergeev/luaradio/new-to-sdr.md

 earth, and this affects their propagation.
 Propagation on certain bands may be sensitive to time of day, space weather, and solar weather.
 Propagation on other radio bands may depend mostly on line of sight, and may be only sensitive to terrestrial weather.
-The atmosphere may also present more or less opacity to outer space, depending on the radio band.
+The atmosphere may also present more or less opacity for different frequencies to outer space, depending on the radio band.
 In effect, the various radio bands offer varying locality, which enables different kinds of communication.

 The bandwidth for each ITU band is not divided equally, but rather logarithmically.
 Each subsequent band has approximately ten times the bandwidth